rioos2/www.megam.io/getting_started/index.md

 # Hero section
 title: Getting Started
 description: In this section you'll find basic information about Rio/OS and its features.
-If you're first time user then you should read Getting Started section first.
+If you're first time user then you should read the Getting Started section first.

 # Micro navigation